arche-knight532/arts-inheritance-automation/README.md

 At some point I intend to add a script to automate this process for the user.
 When this is done, this documentation will be updated.

 ### Program Execution
   Have the menu open with the cursor over "Arts" before beginning program execution.
 Then, simply run the below command from the [scripts](scripts) directory.
+This script can be run from either your main OS or from the Virtual Machine.

   ```bash
 python arts_inheritance_automation.py